Dr. Lisa Hardebeck

 She utilizes a wide variety of therapeutic techniques, but gravitates toward evidence-based, "third wave" cognitive behavioral therapies (CBTs), including ACT (Acceptance and Commitment Therapy), CFT (Compassion Focused Therapy), Dialectical Behavioral Therapy (DBT) and other mindfulness-based approaches.
 Most important to Dr. Hardebeck is focusing on the needs of individual clients and developing warm, collaborative relationships with them.

 While she has enjoyed a varied practice over the years, Dr. Hardebeck has become especially passionate about couples therapy in recent years.
 She is a Certified Gottman Therapist and a Certified Discernment Counselor.
-Additionally, Dr. Hardebeck has participated in training related to Emotionally-Focused Couples Therapy (EFT) and Acceptance and Commitment Therapy (ACT), modalities which she also draws on in her work with couples.
+Additionally, Dr. Hardebeck has completed advanced training in Emotionally-Focused Couples Therapy (EFT) and Acceptance and Commitment Therapy (ACT), modalities which she also draws on in her work with couples.